9 Safe & Non-Toxic Shower Curtains & Liners To Keep Your Showers Clean

 But wait, are polyester shower curtains safe?

-They’re not nearly as toxic as PVC shower curtains, but they are still a synthetic fabric, so we encourage you to find a more healthy shower curtain liner for the planet (or just go liner-less!).
+They’re not nearly as toxic as PVC shower curtains, but they are still a synthetic fabric, so we encourage you to find a the healthiest shower curtain liner for the planet (or just go liner-less!).

 Parachute’s Ethical & Sustainability Practices